CLINICAL DATA

 Adverse reactions

-The most frequent treatment-emergent adverse event (TEAE) was upper respiratory tract infection.9 The majority of TEAEs were mild.
+The most frequent TEAE was upper respiratory tract infection.9 The majority of TEAEs were mild.
 None of the severe events were attributed to the study drug.10 The frequency, type and severity of adverse reactions are expected to be the same as in adults.2

-AUCtau, area under the curve calculated to the end of the dosing interval; eGFR, estimated glomerular filtration rate; LVMi, left ventricular mass index.
+AUCtau, area under the curve calculated to the end of the dosing interval; eGFR, estimated glomerular filtration rate; LVMi, left ventricular mass index; lyso-Gb3, globotriaosylsphingosine; TEAE, treatment-emergent adverse event.

 Long-term follow-up of renal function (Bichet et al., 2021)

-Long-term follow-up of renal function in patients treated with Galafold for Fabry disease, based on an integrated, post hoc analysis of long-term data from patients with amenable mutations in the Galafold phase 3 trials and open-label extension (OLE).8
+Long-term follow-up of renal function in patients treated with Galafold for Fabry disease, based on an integrated, post hoc analysis of long-term data from patients with amenable mutations in the Galafold Phase III trials and OLE.8

 Study design